NASA-AMMOS/3DTilesRendererJS/src/three/plugins/README.md

 ## ReorientationPlugin

-Plugin for automatically re-orienting and re-centering the tile set to make it visible near the origin and facing the right direction.
+Plugin for automatically re-orienting and re-centering the tileset to make it visible near the origin and facing the right direction.

 ### .constructor